Docket Entries Since Last Update

 Since the Court has decided otherwise, however, I feel warranted in making a summary statement of my views on the merits of the case.
 I agree with the Court that the [***491] decision below cannot stand.
 But I would rest reversal on the ground that the relevant provision of the Alabama statute--"to do any electioneering or to solicit any votes [on election day] . . . in support of or in opposition to any proposition that is being voted on on the day on which the election affecting such candidates or propositions is being held"--did not give the appellant, particularly in the context of the rest of the statute (ante, p.
 216, n.
 2) and in the absence of any relevant authoritative state judicial decision, fair warning that the publication of an editorial of this kind was reached by the foregoing provisions of the Alabama Corrupt Practices Act.
 See Winters v.
 New York, 333 U. S. 507.
 I deem a broader holding unnecessary.

-fn1 The editorial said in part: "Mayor Hanes' proposal to buy the votes of city
+fn1 The editorial said in part: "Mayor Hanes' proposal to buy the votes of city employees

-"It was another good reason why the voters should vote overwhelmingly today in
+"It was another good reason why the voters should vote overwhelmingly today in favor

-favor of Mayor-Council government.
+of Mayor-Council government.

-"Now Mr. Hanes, in his arrogance, proposes to set himself up as news censor at
+"Now Mr. Hanes, in his arrogance, proposes to set himself up as news censor at City

-him to neither give out news regarding the public business with which they are entrusted
+to neither give out news regarding the public business with which they are entrusted

 nor to discuss it with reporters either from the Post-Herald or the News.

-"If Mayor Hanes displays such arrogant disregard of the public's right to know
+"If Mayor Hanes displays such arrogant disregard of the public's right to know on

 "Let's take no chances.